igorkasyanchuk/hasharay_ext/README.md

 `fpath!` or `fetch_path!` working same way as `fpath` but raise error is some key is not available.

 Available options: `def fpath(key, strict: false, separator: ".", default: nil)`.

+Note that keys in the returned hash are stringified.

 More examples available in the specs.